InteractionDesignFoundation/handbook/library/back-end/literature.md

 ## Index

 You can find all books and videos on the shared folder `IxDF - Shared Reading - Library of Development literature and videos`.
 _Warning for devs having small SSDs:_ The videos may take up more than 10gb on your disk.
-That's why you may want to selectively sync those you want to study into your computer when you want to study them.
+That’s why you may want to selectively sync those you want to study into your computer when you want to study them.

 1. Front-end Foundations